 Drain Down the Pool

 If tightening the mounting screws doesn't solve the problem, then it's likely the gasket around the skimmer fitting needs to be replaced.
 Start by draining the pool to an inch or two below the bottom of the skimmer face plate.

-Remove the faceplate from the inside of the pool, turning the nuts in the back of the unit with pliers or a socket wrench while holding the screws in the front of the faceplate stationary with a screwdriver.
-The screws will hold the skimmer unit in place and prevent it from falling to the ground and cracking.
+Remove the face plate from the inside of the pool, turning the nuts in the back of the unit with pliers or a socket wrench while holding the screws in the front of the face plate stationary with a screwdriver.
+These screws hold the skimmer unit in place and prevent it from falling to the ground and cracking.

 Remove the Skimmer and Gasket

 Remove the skimmer unit from the back of the pool and the skimmer face plate from the inside of the pool, being careful not to drop the screws into the pool.
 Peel off old caulking carefully and remove the skimmer gasket.
 Make sure to scrape off any gasket material stuck to the side of the pool.